yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 specifying options, e.g. `mytool --option1=value1 --option2=value2`.

-Golang includes a [`flag` package](https://golang.org/pkg/flag/) in its standard library for specifying and parsing these flags.
+Golang includes a [`flag` package](https://golang.org/pkg/flag/) in its standard library for defining and parsing these flags.
 However, it's pretty basic as it has no built-in support for accepting "complex" types like lists or time durations.
-Also, for whatever reason, it doesn't support double dashes for long flags- like most people (I think?), I find `--help` more canonical than `-help` when interacting with a command-line tool.
+Also, for whatever reason, it uses single dashes instead of double dashes for long flags- like most people (I think?), I find `--help` more canonical than `-help` when interacting with a command-line tool.

 As a result, the first thing I import when I'm creating a new command-line tool in go is a better flag library.
 Unfortunately, there isn't a consistent standard on what to use here instead.
-I originally always used [kingpin](https://github.com/alecthomas/kingpin), but then switched to [cobra](https://github.com/spf13/cobra) a few years ago because that seemed to be more common in the code bases I was working on.
+I originally used [kingpin](https://github.com/alecthomas/kingpin), but then switched to [cobra](https://github.com/spf13/cobra) a few years ago because that seemed to be more common in the code bases I was working on.